werewolf2188/azure-mobile-apps-android-client/README.md

 ## Supported Platforms

-The current release of the iOS SDK for Azure Mobile Apps supports:
+The current release of the Android SDK for Azure Mobile Apps supports:

 * Android releases for API 19 through 24 (KitKat through Nougat)